-1. Buying ads on YouTube
+1. Buying ad space on YouTube

 2. External marketing

-One of the best things about the growth of social media in recent years is that it opens up a new platform for marketing your videos and attracting viewers.
+One of the best things about the growth of social media in recent years is that it opens up a new platform for marketing your videos and attracting more viewers.
 All you need to do is share a link to the video on your social media and your followers will be more than happy to watch and share it, greatly increasing the views.

-— Holly Wolf @ Toronto (@HollytWolf) March 22, 2017
+— Holly Wolf (@HollytWolf) March 22, 2017

-These have their own varied costs that you have to take into account.
+All of these have their own varied costs that you have to take into account.